MelvinQM/IOT-Personal/docs/embedded/technical_documentation.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
     <div>
+      The MPU is a 6 axis gyroscope and accelerometer.
+It retrieves data from rotating and moving the component.
-      This data is fluctuating a lot and not very precise.
+      This data can be quite fluctuating and not very precise.
 The MPU has a built in way of dealing with this called the DMP "Digital Motion Processor".
       This processor runs so called fusion algorithms internally allowing the ESP to receive clean and reliable "fused" motion information.
 More about this can be read in <a href="https://techexplorations.com/guides/arduino/peripherals/mpu6050/">this article</a>
     </div>
     <br>